January 16, 2015

 Yes.
 In general vaginal sex is not as risky anal sex, but is still a high-risk behavior for HIV infection.

-Yes.
-In general, vaginal sex is not as risky anal sex but is still a high-risk behavior for HIV infection.
 It is possible for either partner to become infected this way.
 This risk depends on many factors, including whether the partners are using condoms, whether the partner with HIV is using antiretroviral therapy (ART) consistently and correctly and whether the partner who is HIV-negative is using pre-exposure prophylaxis (PrEP) consistently and correctly.
 Condoms and HIV medicines can greatly lower the risk of transmitting HIV.

 In women, HIV can be directly absorbed through the mucous membranes that line the vagina and cervix.
 The lining of the vagina can also sometimes tear and possibly allow HIV to enter the body.